 CASS breaches and the FCA

-The FCA place great significance on recorded breaches, expecting firms to meet requirements of the rulebook.
-Although failure to do so will gain their attention, how a firm responds to a breach is of equal importance.
+The FCA places great significance on recorded breaches, expecting firms to meet requirements of the rulebook.
+Failure to do so will gain their attention.
+And how a firm responds to a breach is critical.

-We all know by now that CASS rules touch every part of an investment organisation, meaning that the source of breaches can be spread across the full spectrum of a firm and the processes it carries out.
+We know that CASS rules touch every part of an investment organisation.
+This means that the source of breaches can be spread across the full spectrum of a firm and the processes it carries out.
 That’s why, in this blog, we break down CASS 7 and how common pitfalls in client money reconciliations can lead to breaches.

 Firms must perform an analysis to judge whether the matter at hand is sufficiently material to require immediate notification.
 It is crucial for firms to define their materiality in a policy or standard and apply this as part of breach assessments.
 This will include quantifying key indicators (monetary value, length of time open or undetected, and the number of clients impacted).

 While important, it is essential for firms not to be solely tied to the definition of material within their policy.
 Breaches can fall below the indicators for material and still be considered immediately reportable.
 This must be managed on a case-by-case basis to ensure the firm is reporting to the FCA where appropriate.
 This should also be considered as part of the firm’s annual review of materiality policy.

 Good sense says that firms should err on the side of caution when considering whether to immediately report breaches – it will always be easier to explain to the regulator why a breach was reported that did not meet a policy’s materiality requirements than to explain why a breach was not reported that did!

 Breaches identified and reported by a firm’s auditor are subject to the FCA’s scrutiny.
 Audit firms provide the FCA with eyes into regulated organisations.
 Clearly articulated breaches are essential for the FCA to understand the circumstances and potential harm caused to clients.